by Luke Wayne

 Notice that not only is the Creator here slandered by the gnostic Jesus, but the gnostic Jesus regards himself as one of multiple deities that are greater than the God who created the world.

 These Gnostic documents also root their knowledge of these "truths" in visions and secret mystical knowledge, claiming to be nothing less than divine revelation.
 The Muslim, like the Christian, must reject these documents as the late and non-historical myths that they are.
 These stories, which come well before the time of Muhammad, persisted on in gnostic texts long after his death.
-One gnostic document, for example, called the "Acts of John," was clearly still in circulation as it was condemned by a church council in 787 AD.9 In fact, we have manuscripts of it from on into the Middle Ages.
+One gnostic document, for example, called the "Acts of John," was clearly still in circulation during and after the time of Muhammad as it was condemned by a church council in 787 AD.9 In fact, we have manuscripts of it from on into the Middle Ages.
 In this document, John is reported to have said while describing the time of the crucifixion:

 "Even I, when I saw Him suffer, did not abide His passion but fled to the Mount of Olives, weeping over what had taken place.
 And when he had hung on the cross on Friday, at the sixth hour of the day, there came darkness over all the earth.
 And my Lord stood in the middle of the cave and lit it up, and said, 'John, to the multitude down below in Jerusalem I am being crucified, and pierced with lances and reeds, and gall and vinegar is given me to drink.
 But to you I am speaking, and pay attention to what I say," (Acts of John, Chapter 97)10